nuobit/odoo-addons/project_task_hide_tasks/README.rst

 Project Task Hide tasks
 =======================

-This module adds a metatype for task stages.
+This module adds a check box to indicate in which states we want the tasks to be hidden in the calendar view.

 Bug Tracker
 ===========